aeonics-io/aff/README.md

      }
    });

+   const page = new CustomPage();
-   export default page;
+   export { page as default };
    ```
 3. Navigate to `#dashboard` to load it.
 Implement `hide()` if you need teardown logic when leaving the page.

 ## Loading styles
 - Call `css('<name>')` to load `<sitePath>/css/<name>.css` (the `.css` suffix is optional).
 Calls are asynchronous by design—invoke
   them at the top of your module to start loading early.
-Pass a second argument to override the base root (e.g. `css('ae.modal', config.corePath)`),
-  which automatically resolves to the `css/` subfolder.
 Requests are deduped per final URL so repeated calls are safe.

 ## Working with translations
 - Place translation files under `js/locale/<lang>/<name>.js` exporting a key/value object.
 - Call `locales('<name>')` to pull the bundle for the current locale from `<sitePath>/js/locale/<lang>/`.
-Provide an alternate base
-  path if needed (e.g. `locales('default', config.corePath)`) and the helper will target its `js/locale/` folder.
-Await this call before using translations so
+This call is synchronous so
-  the bundle is available, then use `Translator.get('key', arg1, arg2)` to inject values into `{}` placeholders.
+  the bundle is available for the rest of the code, then use `Translator.get('key')` to inject values in your page.

 ## Notifications and modals
 - Toasts: `Notify.success('Saved')`, `Notify.error('Failed')`, etc. Multiple toasts queue with a cap to avoid overload.